 Survival rates are estimates that vary depending on the stage of cancer.
 It is important to note that everyone is different, and many people can live much longer than these estimates suggest.

-Overall, the 5-year survival rate for stage 4 Hodgkin lymphoma is 65 percent.
-The following risk factors affect a person’s prognosis and can make lymphoma more severe:
+Overall, the 5-year survival rate for stage 4 Hodgkin lymphoma is

 - presence of B symptoms

 - being over the age of 45 years

 - being male

 - having specific white and red blood cell counts

 The overall 5-year relative survival rate for all people with a non-Hodgkin lymphoma diagnosis is

 Relative survival rates compare people with this disease to those without it, and they vary widely for different types and stages.
 Many factors can affect survival rates.
 A person should discuss their specific risk factors with their doctor.